 - Students will finalize a full proposal for the thesis or project, according to the posted guidelines:

 http://www.sjsu.edu/anthropology/degrees/maa/programfaq/#proposal.
 It is recommended that students work with faculty member(s) and seek advice of the Graduate Coordinator as they formulate a project idea and begin their proposal.
 Sample proposals will be made available to all students by email or by individual requests of the Coordinator.

 - The faculty panel will review these proposals, confer on student progress, and discuss any concerns with the individual student.
-The committee will provide written evaluations, including ratings and feedback on content, to students 3-5 weeks after the submission deadline, typically mid-semester.
+The committee will provide written evaluations, including ratings and feedback on content, to students 3-5 weeks after the submission deadline near the end of the semester.

 - Within 2-4 weeks of notification to the student, the First Year Review panel will be held to allow private meetings between each student and the committee.
 At the panel review, students have opportunity to provide a written response to the faculty evaluation for their file, discuss matters of concern or questions, and finalize which faculty will serve on the their three-person thesis/project committee.
 Students are expected to speak directly to how they will improve their proposals in the areas identified by faculty reviewers as being in need of improvement.